 If you have large warehouses or storage facilities, using a business loan to purchase inventory can be a shrewd cash flow management move since it will prevent you from having to draw down on your line of credit (LOC) later in the year when sales may be at their seasonal lows.
 Remember: drawing down or utilizing all of your LOC lowers your credit score, which makes your cost of borrowing higher.
 It also eliminates what is probably your best source of “emergency funds”, which puts your business in a vulnerable position – since if you’re desperate for cash to take care of an emergency expense, you’ll certainly pay a premium.

 Applying for a Business Loan

-At Mulligan Funding, we make it simple and straightforward to apply for either of our two, transparent business loan options: a business line of credit or a working capital loan.
-Both options have their advantages.
+At Mulligan Funding, we make it simple and straightforward to apply for a working capital loan.

 Call Mulligan Funding at 855-326-3564 to discuss your financing options today!

 The information shared is intended to be used for informational purposes only and you should independently research and verify.